Csjg2002/Chirophobia/README.md

 It was made for the 32 Bit Game Jam 2022 hosted on Itch.Io.

-I was the solo programmer for this programmer.
+I was the solo programmer for this project.

 <br />